Survivor Greece season 8

 The eighth season of Survivor Greece, the Greek version of the popular reality show Survivor, began airing on December 27, 2020 on Skai TV and also in Cyprus on Sigma TV.
-Giorgos Lianos will host alone for the first time, as Sakis Tanimanidis decided not to be a host for this season, due to his wife's pregnancy.
+Giorgos Lianos host alone for the first time, as Sakis Tanimanidis decided not to be a host for this season, due to his wife's pregnancy.
 Ten players and ten celebrities, who have been known in Greece through their work, are invited to survive on a deserted island, the exotic La Romana in Dominican Republic, having their luggage, the necessary clothes and basic food supply.

 For the first time in the show, the nominations for the elimination can be from both tribes in each week.
 The TV viewers votes for their favorite player and not favorite player.
 The Most Popular player by the public vote will have immunity and must give a name to be nominated for eviction.
-Then all contestants have to nominate and then two are nominated for eviction, the player with the less votes from the previous TV viewers votes is eliminated.
+Then all contestants have to nominate and then two are nominated for eviction, the player with the fewest votes from the previous TV viewers votes is eliminated.
 Since week 5, the voting system changed.
 So, a player is immuted if he won a challenge for the immunity and won't be voted by his tribe.
 Also, the player will be eliminated if he has the fewest votes to be saved from the public vote between the nominated players and not from the Most Popular Player voting.
 This is also the same voting system, as in the last three previous seasons.